- What Is Known About UTIs

 - Foods you are allergic to.
 Allergic reactions can cause swelling and inflammation in the urethra and bladder, making it much more difficult to treat UTIs.
 The most reliable test for food allergies is self-testing, which can help identify allergens and end the frustration of recurrent UTIs.
 Start by avoiding the main food groups that cause allergic reactions: dairy, gluten/wheat, soy, corn, eggs, and citrus (see Allergy Elimination Diet).

-- Pure Encapsulations D-Mannose Powder or Now Foods D-Mannose Capsules or Powder.
+- Pure Encapsulations D-Mannose Powder .
 For acute urinary tract infections, take 1 teaspoon for adults and 1/2 to 1 teaspoon for children every two to three hours, continuing for two to three days after symptoms have disappeared.
 For chronic, recurring UTIs, take 1 teaspoon daily (indefinitely to prevent) or substitute 4 capsules three times daily at the onset, tapering to 4 capsules daily.
 D-Mannose is highly effective against UTIs caused by E. coli, the organism responsible for approximately 90 percent of bladder infections.
 Note: If you have a tendency to get UTIs from intercourse, take 1 tablespoon of D-Mannose one hour prior to intercourse and 1 tablespoon immediately afterward.

 - The Synergy Company Pure Radiance Vitamin C. Take 2 capsules daily.